spikegpu/spikegpu.github.io/index.md

 ---
 layout: default
-title: SPIKE GPU
+title: SaP GPU
 ---

-### SPIKE GPU
+### SaP GPU
 <h4> An Implementation of a Recursive Divide-and-Conquer Parallel Strategy for Solving Large Systems of Linear Equations</h4>

 **Goal:** This project proposes to investigate, produce, and maintain a methodology and its software implementation that leverage emerging heterogeneous hardware architectures to solve billion-unknowns linear systems in a robust, scalable, and efficient fashion.
 The two classes of problems targeted under this project are banded dense and sparse general linear systems.
-Preliminary results suggest that the adopted methodology displays a good strong-scaling attribute and its early implementation, called SPIKE, is one order of magnitude faster than competitive software solutions.
+Preliminary results suggest that the adopted methodology displays a good strong-scaling attribute and its early implementation, called SaP (for Splitting-and-Partitioning), is one order of magnitude faster than competitive software solutions.

 **Motivation:** The task of solving a linear system is one of the most ubiquitous ingredients in the numerical solution of Applied Mathematics problems.
 It is relied upon for the implicit integration of